 An employee who voluntarily changes work units will be required to choose a work schedule from among those available in the new work unit.
 Whenever possible, employees involuntarily reassigned between work units will be permitted to retain the work schedule they had before the reassignment.

-No later than twelve (12) months after the effective date of this Agreement, all Counsel employees will (on a timely basis) enter their time (leave and attendance) into and electronically sign in SETR (or its successor) to record and verify the hours worked in a pay period.
-Employees will be provided with training before being required to input time into SETR.
-Once an employee begins entering their time into SETR, the employee will not be required to duplicate the entry of that time using any other process, including paper SETR entries.

 Instructors and trainees will adhere to the established training schedule while involved in training classes and instructor preparation.